PyPSA/PyPSA/doc/optimal_power_flow.rst

 ``["angles","cycles","kirchhoff","ptdf"]`` (see :ref:`formulations`
 for more details).

-See :py:meth`pypsa.Network.lopf` for the documentation.
+See :py:meth:`pypsa.Network.lopf` for the documentation.